yetudada/kedro-user-testing/simple-pipeline-concept/README.md

 # Simple Pipeline Concept
 _Almost a single pipeline, but I just couldn't let go of configuration_

+It also shows how to use Kedro as a library, with library components.

 ## What is this thing?
 When you work with a more complex workflow in Kedro you have to interact with the following files:
 - `catalog.yaml` for your data sources in configuration